 3- Add a Clear CTA

-If you want to reduce the web bounce rate, you need clear call actions.
+To reduce the web bounce rate, you need clear call actions.
 A call to action will enhance the engaging nature of your website.
-When your visitors are engaging, you can effectively reduce the bounce rates.
+When your visitors are engaging, you can effectively reduce bounce rates.
 This is why you must get a clear call to action for the different pages on your website.

 4- Check Your Browser Capability

 People will use different browsers to visit your website.
-You must check and ensure that all those people are capable of going through the content of your website without a challenge to decrease the bounce rate.
+You must check and ensure that all those people can go through the content of your website without a challenge to decrease the bounce rate.
 In other words, you need to make your website cross-browser compatible.
-You must ensure that it loads perfectly well on both desktop and mobile browsers.
+You must ensure that it loads perfectly on desktop and mobile browsers.

 If you want to know about exact match keyword penalty , check this complete guide!